Is Big Brother Watching? You Can Probably Count on It

-On the other hand, maybe some of you out there are as "paranoid" as I am ... and have an uncomfortable sense that the sinister ultra-surveillance world of George Orwell's 1984, with a ubiquitous, omniscient Big Brother tracking our every move (and thought), is rapidly morphing from prophetic fiction into reality.
+On the other hand, perhaps you're equally "paranoid" ... and have an uncomfortable sense that the sinister ultra-surveillance world of George Orwell's 1984, with a ubiquitous, omniscient Big Brother tracking our every move (and thought), is rapidly morphing from prophetic fiction into reality.

-After all, we already know that "they" (the big corporate and government gorillas that run the Great Control Panel of our society) are definitely tracking us — or at least they have the capability, and they actually are tracking just about all of us, one way or another.
+After all, we already know that the big corporate and government elite, at the controls of our society, are definitely tracking us – or at least they have the capability.
+Plausibly, it's quite likely they actually are tracking just about all of us, one way or another.

-Now, maybe you're not bothered by any of this — maybe you think you've got nothing to hide (not even Christmas presents?) and so, if corporate bigwigs and government snoops want to peek on what you're up to at anytime, you're good with that.
+Now, maybe you're not bothered by any of this — maybe you think you've got nothing to hide?
+And so, if corporate bigwigs and government snoops want to peek on what you're up to at anytime, you're OK with that, right?
 But many among the rest of us value our anonymity and privacy ...

-...
-But we're fighting a defensive action — very defensive, indeed.
+Unfortunately, we're fighting a defensive action – very defensive, indeed.
+And by and large, we seem to be losing.
 Major corporate execs, as well as top law enforcement authorities, regard any right to privacy as a kind of vanishing pipe dream.

-“I think anonymity on the Internet has to go away” — Randi Zuckerberg, marketing director for the Facebook social networking empire, caused quite a stir when she asserted this in a professional meeting this past summer (2011).
+“I think anonymity on the Internet has to go away” – Randi Zuckerberg, marketing director for the Facebook social networking empire, caused quite a stir when she asserted this in a professional meeting back in 2011.
 But she undoubtedly exposed the prevalent mindset of more and more of the techno-elite.
 For example, Google's former CEO Eric Schmidt has similarly called online anonymity “dangerous”, predicting that government authorities will eventually “demand” that we all be forced to expose our real names in all online activity.

 The dimensions of the attack on personal privacy and anonymity are staggering – and it's routine, it's commonplace, for every single one of us, not just for those that are being intensively scrutinized.
 Even if you've had some awareness of the spread of surveillance lately, the full, multifaceted array of these intrusions into our personal lives can be somewhat overwhelming.
 So here's just a summary of highlights: